Microsoft launches Project Bonsai, an AI development platform for industrial systems

 Project Bonsai in the real world

 SCG is among the companies that tapped Project Bonsai to imbue their industrial control systems with machine learning.
-Its chemical division created a simulation within the Bonsai platform to speed up the process of optimizing petrochemical sequences, to the tune of 100,000 simulations per day, each modeling millions of scenarios.
+SCG’s chemical division created a simulation within the Bonsai platform to speed up the process of optimizing petrochemical sequences, to the tune of 100,000 simulations per day, each modeling millions of scenarios.
 Microsoft claims the fully trained model is able to develop a sequence in a week, whereas it previously required several months for a group of experienced engineers.

 “Polymers are designed with a particular application in mind.
-In order to figure out the stages of manufacturing, you need to know the mixing, temperature, and other factors” said Pall.
-“The process of coming up with a plan of how a polymer can be manufactured takes six months, traditionally, because it’s done inside a simulator with a human expert guiding the simulator and trying a step, eventually getting it right, and then moving onto the next step.
+In order to figure out the stages of manufacturing, you need to know the mixing, temperature, and other factors,” said Pall.
+“The process of coming up with a plan of how a polymer can be manufactured takes six months, traditionally, because it’s done inside a simulator with a human expert guiding the simulator and trying a step, eventually getting it right, and then moving on to the next step.
 Bonsai found a BRAIN that surfaces solutions to the manufacturability of a given polymer and then controls machines to produce it.”

 SCG has the distinction of being the first to deploy a Bonsai-trained model into production, according to Microsoft.
 With respect to pricing, the machine teaching component of Bonsai is available at no cost to customers, but the simulations performed in Azure are billed according to usage.
 Companies must purchase a commercial license if they decide to use their models in the real world.

-Seimens tapped Project Bonsai for another purpose: calibrating its CNC machines.
-Previously, it was a manual process that required an average of 20 to 25 iterative steps over more than two hours, typically under the supervision of third-party experts.
+Siemens tapped Project Bonsai for another purpose: calibrating its CNC machines.
+Previously, this was a manual process that required an average of 20 to 25 iterative steps over more than two hours, typically under the supervision of third-party experts.
 By contrast, the Project Bonsai solution is designed to automate the machine calibration in seconds or minutes.
-Seimens says that by training a model with Bonsai, it was able to attain two-micron precision at an average of four to five iterative steps over 13 seconds, and less than one-micron precision in about 10 iterative steps.
+Siemens says that by training a model with Bonsai, it was able to attain two-micron precision at an average of four to five iterative steps over 13 seconds, and less than one-micron precision in about 10 iterative steps.

 “[Project Bonsai’s] approach bridges AI science and software to the traditional engineering world,” said Hammond. “[It enables fields] such as chemical and mechanical engineering to build smarter, more capable, and more efficient systems by augmenting their own expertise with AI capabilities.”